illume/static_checking_python/readme.md

 However, PyCharm shows the error.
 It says "Expected type 'str | unicode', got 'int' instead."

-Note that pylint found these problems with the code:
+Note that although pylint did not find this error, it found these problems with the code:

 ```
 (anenv)shit-robot:staticchecking rene$ pylint typeerror2.py